VeriConomy/vericoin/doc/JSON-RPC-interface.md

 # JSON-RPC Interface

-The headless daemon `veriumd` has the JSON-RPC API enabled by default, the GUI `verium-qt` has it disabled by default.
+The headless daemon `vericoind` has the JSON-RPC API enabled by default, the GUI `vericoin-qt` has it disabled by default.
 This can be changed with the `-server` option.
 In the GUI it is possible to execute RPC methods in the Debug Console Dialog.

 ## Versioning

-The RPC interface might change from one major version of Verium to the next.
+The RPC interface might change from one major version of Vericoin to the next.
 This makes the RPC interface implicitly versioned on the major version.
 The version tuple can be retrieved by e.g. the `getnetworkinfo` RPC in `version`.